sweetiepiggy/Bus-When-Twin-Cities/README.md

 under the terms of use described at [https://github.com/logos](https://github.com/logos).

+The GPL logo is in the public domain and is available at [https://www.gnu.org/graphics/license-logos.html](https://www.gnu.org/graphics/license-logos.html).

 ## How to build

 See developer.android.com for tutorials on how to build Android apps.